THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 If you can’t afford it, contribute enough to get the full employer match.

-Then make it a point to increase the amount you save by 1% every year.
+Then make it a point to increase your savings by 1% yearly.

 By the time you retire, you will have a nest egg that will cover many of your needs.